deepthimuthu77/dino_game/README.md

 7. **License**
 This project is open-sourced for learning and fun.
-Feel free to modify and use it — but give credit if you share it publicly! 😊
+Feel free to modify and use it — but give credit if you share it publicly!

 8. **Acknowledgements**
 Inspired by the Google Chrome offline Dino Game.
-Built using Python and Pygame <3.
+Built using Python and Pygame.